evalisharu/EvalAI/docs/source/submission.md

 * Creates a new temporary directory for storing all its data files.

-* Fetches the list of active challenges from the database.
-Active challenges are published challenges whose start date is less than present time and end date greater than present time.
+* Fetches the lists of active challenges from the database.
+Active challenges are the published challenges whose start date is less than present time and end date greater than present time.
 It loads all the challenge evaluation scripts in a variable called `EVALUATION_SCRIPTS`, with the challenge id as its key.
 The maps looks like this:

     ```
     EVALUATION_SCRIPTS = {